"Loading..."

 Sarah Jones

 Sarah Jones is a visual artist working with photography.
-Her work has been exhibited internationally including solo shows at Weinstein Hammons Gallery, Minneapolis (2019); Anton Kern Gallery, New York (2018); and Maureen Paley, London (2014) and group exhibitions including at Centre Pompidou, Paris; Tate, London; and The National Gallery, London.
+Her work has been exhibited internationally including solo shows at Anton Kern Gallery, New York (2023), Maureen Paley, London (2021), and Weinstein Hammons Gallery, Minneapolis (2019); and group exhibitions including at Brooklyn Museum, New York; Centre Pompidou, Paris; Tate, London; and The National Gallery, London.
 Her work is held within numerous high profile public collections across the globe.
 A monograph on her work was published by Violette Editions in October 2013.
-She is a Reader in Photography at The Royal College of Art.
+She is a Professor of Photographic Practice at The Royal College of Art.
 Jones is represented by Maureen Paley London, and Anton Kern Gallery, New York.

 Sue Jones

-Sue Jones is Director of Whitstable Biennale.
-She became Director in 2005 and has since built an international profile for the festival.
+Sue Jones is an independent curator and writer.
+She became Director of Whitstable Biennale in 2005, building an international profile for the festival, with its final edition staged in 2022.
 She has 25 years of experience working very closely with early career artists on their first major commission.
 She was previously Curator and then Director of Chisenhale Gallery in London between 1990-2000.
 She is invited to curate internationally, most recently co-curating ‘Points of Departure’ for the inaugural Estuary Festival in 2016.
 Sue worked with Stuart on a number of projects in the 1990s at Chisenhale Gallery.

 Gilane Tawadros